Unrecognized

 Training should start at an early age for all dogs but should not stop there.
 Training should be done throughout their life and be catered to them as they grow and learn more about themselves and the world.

-This breed is generally healthy dogs, but being a Bernese Mountain dog mixed with a Labrador Retriever means they may be predisposed to health problems these two breeds face.
+They are generally healthy dogs, but being a Bernese Mountain dog mixed with a Labrador Retriever means they may be predisposed to health problems these two breeds face.

 If you want to purchase a Labernese pup, be sure to do so from reputable breeders.
 They will always provide genetic tests and proper medical history about your dog and its parents.